RekerLab/DeepDelta/Model_Evaluation/README.md

 Code to run 5x10 fold cross validation and external test set predictions for the ChemProp model.

 #### RF-LGBM-Control-5x10CV-ExtPreds.py
-Code to run 5x10 fold cross validation, save trained models, and run external test set predictions for the Random Forest and LightGBM models.
+Code to run 5x10 fold cross validation and run external test set predictions for the Random Forest and LightGBM traditional models.

 #### LGBM-Delta-5x10CV-ExtPreds.py
-Code to run 5x10 fold cross validation, save trained models, and run external test set predictions for the LightGBM delta models.
+Code to run 5x10 fold cross validation and run external test set predictions for the LightGBM delta models.

 #### Scaffold-Chemical-Similiarity-Analysis.py
 Code to analyze the chemical similarity of pairs and compare the chemical pairs with shared scaffolds to pairs who do not share scaffolds.